401(k) Fraud Lawyers

 Our 401(k) Mismanagement Lawyers Hold Employers Accountable

-The financial services litigation lawyers at Sanford Heisler Sharp, LLP are dedicated to holding employers accountable and protecting employees against retirement plan mismanagement and inappropriately high fees.
+The financial services litigation lawyers at Sanford Heisler Sharp are dedicated to holding employers accountable and protecting employees against retirement plan mismanagement and inappropriately high fees.
 We welcome inquiries from participants who wish to investigate whether their 401(k) investment options:

 - are limited to proprietary mutual funds managed by their employer or sister company,